Alvinrodriguez/Alvinrodriguez/README.md

 <p align="center" width="300">

    <h3 align="center">¡Hello there 👋!
-I´m Alvin, nice to meet you and wlcome to my profile.👨💻</h3>
+I´m Alvin, nice to meet you and welcome to my profile.👨💻</h3>
 </p>